-The process of creating links can also be performed in the opposite direction, i.e. starting with individual PDOs to a variable.
-However, in this example, it would not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
-If a terminal has a byte, word, integer or similar PDO, it is also possible to allocate this to a set of bit-standardized variables.
-Here, too, a "Goto Link Variable" can be executed in the other direction, so that the respective PLC instance can then be selected.
+The process of creating links can also take place in the opposite direction, i.e. starting with individual PDOs to variable.
+However, in this example it would then not be possible to select all output bits for the EL2008, since the terminal only makes individual digital outputs available.
+If a terminal has a byte, word, integer or similar PDO, it is possible to allocate this a set of bit-standardized variables (type "BOOL").
+Here, too, a "Goto Link Variable" from the context menu of a PDO can be executed in the other direction, so that the respective PLC instance can then be selected.